 My favorite cabinet locks are these magnetic cabinet locks.
 You have to use the magnet to open it, so there's no chance of your little one figuring out how to open it on their own.
 It's also completely unseen from the outside of the cabinet.
 You can put these on any cabinet or drawer that has items inside that are dangerous for your little one (like under-the-sink cleaning supplies)

 Why should I anchor furniture?

-Babies love to explore, tug, and climb and furniture like bookshelves, dressers, and entertainment centers pose a HUGE tip over risk- and worst of all they usually have lots of moving part or products on top of them that can also cause injury.
+Babies love to explore, tug, and climb, and furniture like bookshelves, dressers, and entertainment centers pose a HUGE tip over risk- and worst of all, they usually have lots of moving parts or products on top of them that can also cause injury.

 3. Baby Gates